The Science of Interpreting Injuries

 - Consultation with clients in all aspects of death investigation

-- Consultation with other analysts in our lab or outside analysts
+- Consultation with our analysts or with outside analysts